Julien-R44/tuyau/docs/content/docs/superjson.md

 SuperJSON extends JSON by supporting additional types like `Date`, `RegExp`, `BigInt`, and more.
 This means you can return a `Date` or a `Set` from your API, and when receiving the data in your frontend, it will be automatically converted to the correct type.

-Tuyau provides a specific package to work with [SuperJSON](https://github.com/flightcontrolhq/superjson) called `@tuyau/superjson`. efore proceeding, ensure that Tuyau is properly installed and configured in your project.
+Tuyau provides a specific package to work with [SuperJSON](https://github.com/flightcontrolhq/superjson) called `@tuyau/superjson`.
+Before proceeding, ensure that Tuyau is properly installed and configured in your project.
 Then, run the following command **in your backend project**:

 ```bash
 node ace add @tuyau/superjson
 ```

 This command adds a `superjson_middleware` entry to your `start/kernel.ts` file.
-The middleware will automatically serialize response data using SuperJSON.
+The middleware will automatically serialize response data using SuperJSON when a `x-superjson` header is present in the request.

 Next, install the same package in your frontend project: